Road train: History

 Australian Kurt Johannsen, a bush mechanic, is recognised as the inventor of the modern road train.
 After transporting stud bulls 200 mi to an outback property, Johannsen was challenged to build a truck to carry 100 head of cattle instead of the original load of 20.
 Provided with financing of about 2000 pounds and inspired by the tracking abilities of the Government roadtrain, Johannsen began construction.
 Two years later his first road train was running.

 Johannsen's first road train consisted of a United States Army World War II surplus Diamond-T tank carrier, nicknamed "Bertha", and two home-built self-tracking trailers.
 Both wheel sets on each trailer could steer, and therefore could negotiate the tight and narrow tracks and creek crossings that existed throughout Central Australia in the earlier part of the 20th century.
 Freighter Trailers in Australia viewed this improved invention and went on to build self-tracking trailers for Kurt and other customers, and went on to become innovators in transport machinery for Australia.

-This first example of the modern road train, along with the AEC Government Roadtrain, forms part of the huge collection at the National Road Transport Hall of Fame in Alice Springs, Northern Territory.
+This first example of the modern road train, along with the AEC Government Roadtrain, forms part of the collection at the National Road Transport Museum in Alice Springs.

 In 2023, Janus launched the first battery electric (BEV) triple road train with 620 kWh battery, also the world's heaviest street-legal BEV truck at 170 tonnes (gross weight).